-And the one major point of departure?
+And the stark difference?
 Interestingly, Revans is quite dismissive of groups expending time and energy reflecting on group dynamics, which is one of the things that I am arguing is of fundamental importance.
-Under the heading 'Group Dynamics and Other Task-Free Exercises', Revans expresses his concern that explorations of group dynamics might divert attention away from the primary task of action learning, that is, identifying and taking the actions back in the workplace:
+Under the heading 'Group Dynamics and Other Task-Free Exercises', Revans expresses his concern that explorations of group dynamics might divert attention away from the primary task of action learning, that is, identifying and taking action back in the workplace: